sharmaeklavya2/cpigjs/readme.md

 ## How to Run in the Browser

-First, generate an HTML file by running `npm run buildWeb`.

-Then serve this project's root directory (i.e., `fairDiv`'s parent directory) using an HTTP server, and open `fairDiv/index.html` in your web browser.
+Serve this project's root directory (i.e., `fairDiv`'s parent directory) using an HTTP server, and open `fairDiv/index.html` in your web browser.